Matt Wallace Betting Profile: The Sentry - PGA TOUR

 Wallace's Best Finishes

-- Wallace participated in 27 tournaments last season, picking up one win and two finishes in the top 10.
+- Wallace, who played 27 tournaments last season, secured one win and two finishes in the top 10.

 - In those 27 events, he made the cut 15 times, a success rate of 55.6%.